YawAnnan/airbnb-clone-project/README.md

 - **Resilience Against Abuse**: Rate limiting guards against denial-of-service attempts and brute-force registration or login attacks.
 - **Regulatory Compliance & Trust**: Secure APIs help meet standards like GDPR and PCI-DSS and nurture user confidence in the platform.
 - **Operational Stability & Security Visibility**: Monitoring, logging, and alerting systems equip developers with the tools to proactively detect misuse or attacks.

+## CI/CD Pipeline

+**What it is:**
+CI/CD (Continuous Integration and Continuous Delivery/Deployment) automates the software development lifecycle, helping merge code, run tests, and deploy changes more reliably and frequently.

+**Why it matters:**
+- **Faster delivery:** Automates build-test-deploy, speeding up feature rollout.
+- **Higher quality:** Automated testing catches issues early, reducing production risks.
+- **Smarter collaboration:** Immediate feedback loops keep collaboration fast and efficient.

+**Tools that may be used for this.**
+- **GitHub Actions** – for defining and running automated workflows (build/test/deploy).
+- **Docker** – for consistent environments in the CI/CD pipeline.
+- **Alternate options:** CircleCI, Travis CI, TeamCity, Semaphore, or GoCD depending on infrastructure needs.